salrashid123/salrashid123.github.io/private-api-access-gcp/README.md

 64 bytes from 10.10.0.2: icmp_seq=3 ttl=63 time=1.20 ms
 ```

-- Set DNS Resolution to look for the VPN-gateway's `bind9` server
+- Set DNS Resolution to look for the VPN-gateway's `bind9` server.
+In this case, the VPN gateway's ip is `192.168.0.2`

 ```
 root@instance-2:~# more /etc/resolv.conf